broadinstitute/FiTnEss/README.md

 Manuscript (preprint on bioRxiv): [Defining the core essential genome of Pseudomonas aeruginosa](https://www.biorxiv.org/content/early/2019/01/12/396689)

-Modified on<br>
+Modified on 11/26/2025
-11/26/2025:<br>
-* allow user to input names of contigs/plasmids that should be removed from analysis (after finding regions of homology and before fitting the distribution of reads).
-This may be useful when some plasmids are in high copy number, which would result in ambiguity concerning essentiality for those genes and potentially skew the count distribution.<br>
+- Allow user to input names of contigs/plasmids that should be removed from analysis (after finding regions of homology and before fitting the distribution of reads).
+This may be useful when some plasmids are in high copy number, which would result in ambiguity concerning essentiality for those genes and potentially skew the count distribution.

-8/7/2025:<br>
+Modified on 8/7/2025
-* allow for genomes with multiple contigs
+- Allow for genomes with multiple contigs
-* allow user to input gff tag to label genes
+- Allow user to input gff tag to label genes
-* updated to python3
+- Updated to python3

 ### Quick start